osscar-org/osscar-website/_sources/index.rst

 ###################################
-Welcome to OSSCAR homepage!
+Welcome to the OSSCAR homepage!
 ###################################

-..
-The OSSCAR (Open Software Services for Classrooms and Research) platform is a
-.. collaborative environment targeted at enhancing awareness and adoption of best
-.. practises in Open Science.
+The OSSCAR (Open Software Services for Classrooms and Research) platform is a collaborative environment targeted at enhancing awareness and adoption of best practises in Open Science.

-..
-OSSCAR targets both research and education: it provides some of the core tools
-.. needed for “computational thinking”, first targeting physics, chemistry,
-.. materials science, mechanical and chemical engineering.
+OSSCAR targets both research and education: it provides some of the core tools needed for “computational thinking”, first targeting physics, chemistry, materials science, mechanical and chemical engineering.

-..
-OSSCAR develops original educational content, offered exploiting the
-.. infrastructural resources developed for the `Materials Cloud`_, and disseminated
-.. widely through the `CECAM`_ network and beyond.
+OSSCAR develops original educational content, offered exploiting the infrastructural resources developed for `Materials Cloud <https://www.materialscloud.org>`_, and disseminated widely through the `CECAM`_ network and beyond.

-..
 OSSCAR started in 2019 and is funded by the EPFL Open Science Fund until 2022.

-In the OSSCAR project we have developed a collection of interactive web applications for quantum mechanics and computational materials science education.
+In the OSSCAR project, we have developed a collection of interactive web applications for quantum mechanics and computational materials science education.

 The web applications (like that shown, for example, in the animation below) demonstrate concepts through high-quality interactive visualization.

 .. image:: images/osscar-demo.gif